 CBD doesn’t produce the same high THC does, which is why it’s becoming more popular.
 Keep in mind, you’re still ingesting a cannabinoid which can interact with your ECS and cause you to feel out of the ordinary.

-It’s also important to remember that unless you’re ingesting CBD that has been processed to the point that it’s considered pure, there is a chance that some of the other 400 cannabinoids found in cannabis, including THC, could be present in your product.
+It’s also important to remember that unless you’re ingesting CBD that has been processed to the point that it’s considered pure, there is a chance that some of the other 400 compounds found in cannabis, including THC, could be present in your product.
 That could include active compounds like terpenes or rare cannabinoids, so even when you’re consuming CBD it’s important to start low and go slow.

 Okay, who told you this?
 Don’t trust that person.
 They’re wrong.